IHE/ITI.BasicAudit/input/pagecontent/issues.md

 - Not clear how conformance to this IG will be declared in a way that is understandable at the IHE Integration Statement.
 Do we need named options for each defined pattern?
 Are the current "ANY Secure Client" and "ANY Secure Server" sufficient?
 - Should a minimally populated or maximum populated AuditEvent have a defined .meta.security code so as to be more able to be access controlled at the Audit Consumer API?
 - add short descriptions to profiled elements when needed / useful.
+- is the use of AssuranceLevel proper?
+Should the extension element be defined more specific to NIST-800-63 assurance levels, and not allow to be carrying historical vocabulary that is not specifically assurance-level but rather the method of authentication used (e.g. urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport)?

 # TODO - tasks I know need to be done, I just didn't get to them yet.